Six finishes

 Common questions

 Yes.
-The polymer is food-grade rated and UV-stable.
+The pots are made from food-safe, UV-stable polymer.
 The plant's roots interact with the soil, not the pot wall, so there is no leaching concern with the plastics we use.
 Tulsi and mint are some of the most common plants our customers grow in Roto.

 No. The polymer stays flexible across roughly minus 10 to plus 60 degrees Celsius.
 A balcony in NCR touches 55 in May and drops to 5 in January.
 Roto handles both.
 Injection-moulded pots from the local nursery often crack at the join line in their second summer, which is the failure mode this product is designed around.